-There are no direct financial or manpower costs to the States for parts (a)(i), (ii), (b) and (c) of this proposition.
+There are no direct financial or manpower costs for the States arising from parts (a)(i), (ii), (b) and (c) of this proposition.
 The costs attached to parts (a)(iii) and (iv) require detailed data on the total number of contracted employees currently engaged by States of Jersey departments along with their rates of pay.
 I do not believe this data is currently available.